ACCRINGTON'S Jeanette Winterson was one of thousands of authors whose books were removed from sale by a leading online retailer due a 'glitch'.

 Amazon has blamed an "embarrassing and ham-fisted cataloguing error" for making 57,310 books impossible to find and has promised it would be sorted out as soon as possible.

-But the company's apology came amid allegations of censorship as many of the affected titles, such as D. H. Lawrence's Lady Chatterley's Lover and Oscar Wilde's Picture Of Dorian Gray, involved adult material.
+But the company's apology came amid allegations of censorship as many of the affected titles, such as D. H. Lawrence's Lady Chatterley's Lover and Oscar Wilde's Picture Of Dorian Gray, involved

-Ms Winterson's book Oranges Are Not The Only Fruit, which won the Whitbread Award for a first novel in 1985 and was later adapted for a TV series by the BBC, features a lesbian girl who grows up in a religious environment.
+Ms Winterson's book Oranges Are Not The Only Fruit, which won the Whitbread Award for a first novel in 1985 and was later adapted for a TV series by the BBC, features a lesbian girl who grows up in

 Ms Winterson, who attended Accrington and Rossendale College, said: "If Amazon are making a value judgment here, then that's more serious and obviously that needs to be addressed."

 Author Gore Vidal, whose book The City And The Pillar is still missing from the website, said: "What kind of a childish game is this?

 "Why don't they just burn the books?
 They'd be better off and it's very visual on television."